‘Scribes and Calligraphy: a day at Canterbury Cathedral’ Monday 18 November

 £49.00 per person

 Not local?
-Why not stay overnight for only £89 B&B for single occupancy or £99 for double occupancy on Sunday 31st March and/or Monday 1st April.
+Why not stay overnight for only £89 B&B for single occupancy or £99 for double occupancy on Sunday 17 November or Monday 18 November.